 |Radie Harris accompanied Vivien Leigh to the ball.|

 The very fitted bodice showed off the gown’s gorgeous embroidery.
 Green-blue sprays of flowers were embroidered onto the gown and peppered with pearls and rhinestones.
 Vivien’s accessories for the evening included a three strand pearl necklace with a diamond drop pin around her neck, while diamond hair barrettes adorned her coiffure.
 She topped the gown off with long gloves and a fox fur wrap, both white to match her dress.

 David Selznick wore a traditional tuxedo, while Olivia de Havilland glowed in a gold ball gown.
-She accented her sleevless lace evening dress with elbow length gloves.
+She accented her sleeveless, lace evening dress, with elbow length gloves.

 The next evening Gone With the Wind re-premiered at the Loew’s Grand theater-- the same theater where the epic movie had its original premiere back in 1939.
 George Murphy played Master of Ceremonies.

 On a special platform, Vivien told the crowd that It’s wonderful… it’s wonderful to be back.
 Her gown of choice for the evening was a sleeveless, white number with a small bow on the bodice.
 The ball gown featured sheer layers over the skirt, gathered in the back, for a cascade effect.
 She paired her dress with long white gloves, pearls and a brooch.

 David Selznick presented a leather bound copy of the Gone With the Wind script to Mayor Hartsfield (who had also been mayor in 1939), along with portraits of Margaret Mitchell and Clark Gable.
 The portraits were unveiled by Vivien Leigh (for Gable) and Olivia de Havilland (for Mitchell).